How Will COVID-19 Impact Your Digital Marketing Plans?

 - Furniture: all demand will likely move online for several months.
 Home office furniture will likely be the biggest winner.

 - Flowers and Gifts: I don’t know about flowers, but online gift giving will be huge.
-Think of all those grandparents that won’t be able to see their grandkids at Easter!
+Think of all those grandparents that won’t be able to see their grandkids for the major holidays and birthdays ahead!

 “Never Let a Serious Crisis Go To Waste”